 Rurouni Kenshin: Meiji Kenkaku Romantan was published in English as Rurouni Kenshin by VIZ Media under the Shonen Jump imprint from December 23, 2003 to July 5, 2006 and again in 3-in-1 omnibus edition under Shonen Jump VIZBIG imprint from January 29, 2008 to March 16, 2010.
-The publisher plans to release new 3-in-1 omnibuses starting in Winter 2017.
+The publisher plans to release new 3-in-1 omnibuses starting on January 3, 2017.

 As we move closer and closer to the next decade, it seems like we keep on getting farther and farther away from amazing samurai stories.
 With possibly the recent exemption of Samurai Champloo and Gintama (which, to be fair, aren't your typical Meiji era samurai story, there seems like an apparent lack of new series that features your traditional Japanese samurai.
 Well, new series that are actually entertaining and interesting to read.
 The mid-90's and the turn of the century saw the unveiling of many great series (most still ongoing) like Vagabond and Blade of the Immortal, which truly define and really sets the standards of your traditional samurai story, though not your typical mainstream stuff.
 That is where Rurouni Kenshin comes into play.
 Nobuhiro Watsuki has really defined the standard of this genre, since his story was arguably the most mainstream and popular of the three.
 With the anime receiving mixed reviews because of the mistreatment of its final season (which were all fillers), its important to go back to the original manga counterpart and review what exactly sets apart Rurouni Kenshin from other manga and anime, and really, why when people hear the name of this series, have the tendency to group it with the elite of japanese work.